DanMagor/DanMagor.github.io/_posts/2018-11-04-hello-freshman.md

 And actually I am going to find team of people, who will be ready to update information in bot(and fixe some typos :)) and launch it for the next comming students.

 You can test bot by yourself right here [@HelloFreshmanBot](http://t.me/HelloFreshmanBot)
+(after '/start' command wait 5-10 sec until bot starts on server.
+It takes some time because bot is deployed on free Heroku server.)